Dr CHRISTIAN COUTURIER

 How long does this anaesthetic work?

-The anesthetic usually lasts between four and six hours.
 As the whole arm is not asleep, it is much easier for the patient to use his or her hand after the operation.
 This avoids a "dead arm" for 10 to 12 hours, which frequently occurs with plexus or axillary block anesthesia.

 Site design and referencing by Simplébo